-Enjoy the flavors of fall by making your own infused spiced rum to use in a hot buttered rum cocktail.
+Enjoy the flavors of fall and winter by making your own infused spiced rum to use in a hot buttered rum cocktail.
 Single serving, slow cooker and stovetop recipes included.

 Sometimes, it can feel like summer here in North Carolina all the way until November.
 But as soon as the calendar flips to September, I start pulling out the trappings of fall — pumpkins, plaid blankets, scented candles and my favorite chilly weather recipes.

 A homemade hot buttered rum cocktail is one of my favorite cool weather treats.
 It’s just the thing after a chilly day at the pumpkin patch or for sipping around the fire pit.